Canonical hours: Current practice

-After the Second Vatican Council, which decided that the hour of Prime should be suppressed, as it was perceived as duplicating Lauds.
-Pope Paul VI decreed a new arrangement of the Liturgy of the Hours.
+After the Second Vatican Council, which decided that the hour of Prime should be suppressed, as it was perceived as duplicating Lauds, Pope Paul VI decreed a new arrangement of the Liturgy of the Hours.
+It has, however, been revived in the Daily Office prayed by the Personal Ordinariate of Our Lady of Walsingham and the Personal Ordinariate of Our Lady of the Southern Cross.

 The major hours consist of the Matins (or Office of Readings), Lauds and Vespers.
 The character of Lauds is that of praise, of Vespers, that of thanksgiving.
 The Office of Readings has the character of reflection on the day that is past and preparing the soul for its passage to eternal life.
 In each office, the psalms and canticle are framed by antiphons.